fluent-ffmpeg/node-fluent-ffmpeg/README.md

   });
 ```

-The returned object is the same that is returned by running the following command from your shell:
+The returned object is the same that is returned by running the following command from your shell (depending on your ffmpeg version you may have to replace `-of` with `-print_format`) :

 ```sh
 $ ffprobe -of json -show_streams -show_format /path/to/file.avi